Reem-Alothman/UdaciRacer/README.md

 # Welcome to the One and only UdaciRacer Simulation Game

+This is the third project in Udacity Nanodegree program "intermediate JavaScript Developer"

 The game mechanics are this: you select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
 As you accelerate so do the other players and the leaderboard live-updates as players change position on the track.
 The final view is a results page displaying the players' rankings.

 The game has three main views: